Rygel-XVI/Rygel-XVI.github.io/_posts/2018-04-17-accepts_nested_attributes_for.markdown

 ```

 At first glance just whitelisting the params should work since rails is full of magic.
 However, in addition, you need to do is add a line in the MODEL that adds methods.
-Just like `has_many:` adds methods so does `accepts_nested_attributes_for:`
+Just like `has_many:` adds methods so does `accepts_nested_attributes_for`

 /app/models/post.rb